SPF claims - what is all the racket about?

 One thing I would like to stand by is that the NUDE in The Nude Alchemist stands for transparency.
-I have NEVER claimed a specific SPF number (as clearly stated in the product description on the website) as I haven't got the Sun-Barrier Cream tested yet, as it is a very costly venture for a small business - I aim to change this in 2018 with your help (watch this space!).
+I have NEVER claimed a specific SPF number (as clearly stated in the product description on the website) as I haven't got the Sun-Barrier Cream tested as it is a costly business venture.*

 So WHY are SPF numbers not living up to claims on popular brands?